Andrew Bailey (baseball)

-Andrew Scott Bailey (born May 31, 1984), nicknamed Bails, is an American former professional baseball pitcher who played in Major League Baseball for the Oakland Athletics, Los Angeles Angels, Boston Red Sox, New York Yankees, and Philadelphia Phillies.
-He played college baseball for Wagner College and was selected by the Oakland Athletics in the sixth round of the 2006 Major League Baseball draft.
-He made his MLB debut in 2009 and won the 2009 American League Rookie of the Year Award.
+Andrew Scott Bailey (born May 31, 1984) is an American former professional baseball pitcher and current pitching coach for the Boston Red Sox of Major League Baseball (MLB).
+As a player, he played in MLB for the Oakland Athletics, Los Angeles Angels, Red Sox, New York Yankees, and Philadelphia Phillies.
+He played college baseball for Wagner College and was selected by the Athletics in the sixth round of the 2006 MLB draft.
+He made his MLB debut in 2009 and won that season's American League Rookie of the Year Award.
 He was an All-Star in 2009 and 2010 while he was the closer for the Athletics.
-He is currently the pitching coach for the San Francisco Giants.
+He has also been a pitching coach for the San Francisco Giants.

 Baseball career

 High school and college

-Bailey was born in Voorhees, New Jersey, and first played baseball at Paul VI High School in Haddonfield, New Jersey.
+Bailey was born in Voorhees, New Jersey, and first played baseball at Paul VI High School in Haddon Township, New Jersey.
 He attended Wagner College in Staten Island.
 Bailey was selected by the Milwaukee Brewers in the 16th round (475th overall) of the 2005 Major League Baseball draft, but decided to return to Wagner for his senior year and earn a degree in business administration.
 His Wagner number 17 jersey was retired in January 2010, which made him only the fourth former student-athlete to be honored in that way.

 Oakland Athletics

-Bailey was selected by the Oakland Athletics in the sixth round (188th overall) of the 2006 Major League Baseball draft.
-He made the Athletics Opening Day 25-man roster for the 2009 season as a long shot, and made his major league debut on April 6, 2009, tossing a scoreless inning against the Los Angeles Angels of Anaheim.
+The Oakland Athletics selected Bailey in the sixth round, with the 188th overall selection, of the 2006 Major League Baseball draft.
+He signed with Oakland for a signing bonus of $135,000.

+Bailey made the Athletics Opening Day 25-man roster for the 2009 season, and made his major league debut on April 6, 2009, pitching a scoreless inning against the Los Angeles Angels of Anaheim.
 Bailey was selected to represent the Athletics in the 2009 MLB All-Star Game in St. Louis.
 He was the 2009 August AL Rookie of the Month.
 He broke the Athletics rookie save record on September 12 against the Minnesota Twins with his 24th save of the season.

 After a final line of 26 saves (9th in the AL) and a 1.84 ERA and a 0.876 WHIP, Bailey was named 2009 American League Rookie of the Year on November 16, 2009.

 He was selected again to the All-Star team in 2010, which he finished with 25 saves (10th in the AL), a 1.47 ERA and a 0.959 WHIP.

 On September 12, 2011, Bailey was hit right above the temple by a line drive in batting practice.
 He felt fine, passed concussion tests, and sat out the next few days.
 He returned to action to face the Tigers a few games later.
 His ERA ballooned to 3.24, though he did finish with 24 saves.